mehipour/shape_finder/README.md

 2. Show the center of the shapes.
 I have already implemented the function `find_contour_center` in the `utils.square_utils.py` module to find the center of contours.
 But have not used it.

+3. We still have not found the triangles.
+To do that we can find all contours from the remaining points that can be formed three vertices.
+To ensure that we select the right triangle, we use

 ### Limitations:
 1. The algorithm works the majority of the cases, however, it may require input from the user to tune the parameters.